World > Asia > Western Asia > Armenia

 Border with Azerbaijan – Level 4: Do Not Travel

-There is the potential for armed conflict near the Armenia-Azerbaijan border.
+Past military action has occurred near the Armenia-Azerbaijan border and there is potential for armed conflict in the area.
 U.S. citizens should avoid the area.
 Exercise caution on roads near Armenia’s border with Azerbaijan.
-Be aware that some portions of the road may cross international boundaries without notice.
-Roads may be controlled by checkpoints or closed to travelers without notice.
-The U.S. embassy has prohibited embassy employees and their families from non-essential travel to the border region, as well as other areas of Armenia listed above.
+Some parts of the road may cross international borders without warning.
+Checkpoints may control roads or authorities may close them to travelers without notice.
+The U.S. embassy does not allow embassy employees and their families to travel for non-essential reasons to the border region, as well as other areas of Armenia listed in this Travel Advisory.

 Visit our website for Travel to High-Risk Areas.